jaison080/iedc-blog/content/post/hello-world.md

 With placements looming overhead, other IEDC projects running parallally, personal commitments and exam pressure, this whole processes of talking up initiative for the Blog project which involves talking to team members, clearing doubts, setting up workflows and a large number of other small small actions were really challenging.

-If it wasn't for the constant support of Adithya(Adi) and the dear tech subhead Lisa VC, I'd have probably burned out earlier.
+If it wasn't for the constant support of Adithya(Adi) and the dear tech subhead Lisa VC, I'd have probably burnt out earlier.
 But, with the blog being launched and the with really great positive feedback received, I have to say, there's quite the joy in seeing the team you've brought together and trained, doing something great(Razeen and Adi, if you're reading this, now I know how you guys feel🙂).
 It fills you with pride and makes your eyes glow with optimism for the future possibilities.

 Kudos to the tech team. 🥂